This article will help you quickly compare and evaluate the best OKR software and other OKR tools that will assist your business strategies and goals.

-Yaguara is an OKR tool with a focus on data-driven projects with quantifiable relationship to larger business goals and objectives.
+Yaguara is an OKR tool with a focus on data-driven projects with quantifiable relationships to larger business goals and objectives.
 This software can help orient website analytics strategy, community engagement, product launches, and sales acquisition.

-One thing Yaguara does really well is unify communication and data so that teams can better converse about goals, setbacks, and progress in a satisfying way.
+One thing Yaguara does really well is unify communication and data so that teams can better converse about goals, set-backs, and progress in a satisfying way.
 Collaboration is easy and fulfilling.

 Integrations include Shopify, Facebook Ads, Klaviyo, Instagram, Google Analytics, Google Ads, Zendesk, Stripe, Mailchimp, Asana, WooCommerce, Quickbooks, Yotpo, Wrike, and Youtube.

-At a rate of about $208-per-month, Yaguara is one of the more cost-prohibitive tools on this list.
+Yaguara is one of the more cost-prohibitive tools on this list.
 It doesn’t help that it is a pay-upfront yearly fee, either; this lost them some marks in the Value for Cost segment of the evaluation schema.

 Used by over 600 companies, Kazoo works to highlight performance, recognition, and feedback systems in the daily workflow.
 This tool features goals and OKRs, check-ins, sync-ups, feedback and coaching, talent assessment, and insights and reporting.

-Kazoo has a huge number of third-party app integrations and open API to ensure you can connect what you need, when you need it.
+Kazoo has a huge number of third-party app integrations and an open API to ensure you can connect what you need, when you need it.
 This scored them highly in the Integrations section of the evaluation criteria.

 Kazoo’s open API can help you integrate your favorite tools, no matter how proprietary they may be.
 Kazoo HCM and HRIS integrations include SFTP Integrations, ADP, Bamboo HR, Kronos, Namely, Rippling, and SAP SucccessFactors.
 Kazoo SSO support works with Autho, Microsoft, Google Suite, and OKta.

-Lack of pricing transparency is always a con, particularly when every other competing item on this list offered sure details on cost and available trails, demos, and promotions.
+Lack of pricing transparency is always a con, particularly when every other competing item on this list offers sure details on cost and available trails, demos, and promotions.
 Additionally, there is nothing to prevent users from handing out “points”/kudos without reason, which can cheapen the experience.